-The following information has been developed for you by the College of American Pathologists to help you better understand your diagnosis and evaluate important treatment options.
+The College of American Pathologists developed the following information to help you better understand your diagnosis and evaluate important treatment options.

 Your Surgical Pathology Report

-Surgical pathology reports vary somewhat regarding the information that they contain; however, each report will document the significant details that affect the management of your diagnosed condition or disease process.
+Surgical pathology reports vary somewhat regarding the information that they contain; however, each report will document the significant details that affect the management of your diagnosis.
 Typically, a surgical pathology report is divided into a minimum of four to five sections:

-Sometimes a comment section is included, which may note a specific scientific reference or journal article.
+Sometimes the report includes a comment section, which may note a specific scientific reference or journal article.

 Patient Identifiers and Clinical Information

-To ensure that the report is about you and your diagnosis, each pathology report has your patient identifiers.
-This is specific information that relates directly to you and includes your name, your birth date, and your hospital or medical record number.
-In addition, your pathologist’s signature and the name and address of the laboratory, will appear on the report.
+Each pathology report includes patient identifiers to ensure that the report is about you and your diagnosis.
+Your name, your birth date, and your hospital or medical record number, along with your pathologist’s signature and the name and address of the laboratory, will appear on your pathology report.

-When a specimen is sent to the pathology laboratory, the container is also identified with your patient identifiers and matched to your medical record to ensure that the specimen is from you.
-After the specimen arrives in the lab and is processed, and the final pathology report is prepared, these identifiers are checked repeatedly to ensure the correct information is related to your doctor for your care.
+When your specimen is sent to the pathology laboratory, the container with your specimen also is labeled with your patient identifiers and matched to your medical record to ensure that the specimen is from you.
+After the lab processes your specimen and prepares the final pathology report, pathologists and other medical laboratory professionals check these identifiers repeatedly to ensure the report relates the correct information to your doctor for your care.

-Each pathology department has a numbering system that is used so that they can specifically label each patient specimen.
-These numbers are called accession or surgical numbers, and they help identify your specimen as it is processed by the pathology laboratory.
-All the microscope slides made from your specimen will also have your accession or surgical number on them.
-Your individual accession or surgical number will correlate with your patient identifiers.
+Each pathology department uses a numbering system to specifically label each patient’s specimen.
+These numbers are called accession or surgical numbers and are used to help identify your specimen as it is processed by the pathology laboratory.
+All the microscope slides made from your specimen also will include your accession or surgical number and will correlate with your patient identifiers.

-Sometimes your doctor may supply additional clinical information about you or your specimen that your primary care physician feels will help your pathologist when they examine the specimen.
-This may include your symptoms or medical conditions, possible disorders your doctor would like your pathologist to look for, or special studies your primary care physician would like run on your specimen.
+Sometimes your doctor may supply additional clinical information about you to help your pathologist when they examine your specimen.
+This may include your symptoms, medical conditions, or possible disorders your doctor would like your pathologist to look for or special studies your doctor would like performed on your specimen.

 The specimen section refers to the anatomic location (place on the body) of the tissue or name of the organ.
-For example, a skin biopsy would be designated, skin, forehead or the organ removed, such as gallbladder, or appendix.
+For example, a skin biopsy would be designated skin, forehead or the organ removed, for example, designated gallbladder or appendix.
 This section is important as an incorrect description or designation (such as to right or left) can be detrimental with grave consequences.
-Much attention to detail is given to ensure that the appropriate designation is documented.
+Pathologists and other medical laboratory professionals record this information carefully to ensure that the pathology report documents the appropriate designation.

-Usually, if there are multiple tissues or organs in the specimen, they are each described and samples taken for microscopic examination.
-Even for a single organ, different portions of the organ are often sampled, and include any area that looks abnormal or different that what is usually seen in a healthy organ.
-Each of these samples will be used to make a microscope slide and will be listed in your pathology report.
+Usually, if there are multiple tissues or organs in your specimen, the pathologist will describe each and will take samples to examine under the microscope.
+Pathologists may sample different portions of even a single organ and include any area that looks abnormal or different than what is usually seen in a healthy organ.
+The pathologist will create a slide for each of these samples to be viewed under the microscope and will list each in your pathology report.

 For each cancer, there are standardized criteria that vary depending on the location of the cancer and the type of cancer.
-The details are documented so as to stage the cancer, which directly affects the patient’s prognosis and subsequent treatment.
-Read an example of the type of information that a gross description for a breast removed for cancer would include.
+The details are documented to stage the cancer, which directly affects your prognosis and subsequent treatment.
+Read an example of the type of information included in a gross description for a breast removed for cancer.

-The microscopic description details how the specimen looks under the microscope and how it compares with normal cells.
+The microscopic description details how your specimen looks under the microscope and how it compares with normal cells.
 The section describes if the cancer has invaded nearby tissues.
-This microscopic description is then used, along with the gross description and your clinical history to make the pathologic diagnosis.
+This microscopic description is then used, along with the gross description and your clinical history, to make the pathologic diagnosis.

-A microscopic examination of a specimen is always performed.
-However, a microscopic description is not always included on the pathology report.
-Pathologists, who do not describe the microscopic features in the report, may include findings that are outside of the norm or would directly affect the patient’s care within the diagnosis section or as a comment.
+The laboratory always performs a microscopic examination of a specimen.
+However, it does not always include a microscopic description on the pathology report.
+Pathologists who do not describe the microscopic features in the report may include findings that are outside of the norm or would directly affect your care within the diagnosis section or as a comment.

-The microscopic description is also used by the pathologist to note small incidental findings that may not be important to the patient’s care, but may be of interest to other pathologists who may see the case.
-This could include the results of special studies or microscopic stains that were performed that help confirm the diagnosis, or rule out a different diagnosis.
+The pathologist also uses the microscopic description to note small incidental findings that may not be important to your care but may interest other pathologists who may see the case.
+These findings could include the results of special studies or microscopic stains that the lab performed to help confirm the diagnosis or rule out a different diagnosis.

-The diagnosis section represents the final medical diagnosis that is established after thorough examination of the specimen.
-The pathologist is the doctor who makes the diagnosis.
-Some diagnoses are very short, such as “acute appendicitis.”
-Other diagnoses can be quite lengthy as they need to describe many aspects of the cancer that will affect the patient’s treatment and outcome.
+The diagnosis section represents the final medical diagnosis that is established after thorough examination of your specimen.
+Some diagnoses are very short, such as acute appendicitis.
+Other diagnoses can be quite lengthy as they need to describe many aspects of the cancer that could affect your treatment and outcome.

-In these cancer cases, there often will be additional information, called cancer staging that are included in the diagnosis.
-This describes what type of cancer is present, how the cancer looks (cancer grade) how far in the specimen has the cancer spread (cancer stage), and other aspects of the cancer, such as if the cancer is present in blood vessels.
-The diagnosis will also include whether the surgical margins (the edges or borders of a tumor) contain cancer.
-All this information helps determine what additional treatments (if any) are needed for the patient, and help predict how the patient will do over time (outcome).
+In these cancer cases, there often will be additional information called cancer staging that are included in the diagnosis.
+This information describes what type of cancer is present, how the cancer looks (cancer grade), how far in the specimen the cancer has spread (cancer stage), and other aspects of the cancer, such as if the cancer is present in blood vessels.
+The diagnosis also will include whether the surgical margins (the edges or borders of a tumor) contain cancer.
+All this information helps determine if you will need additional treatments and helps predict your health over time (outcome).

-Sometimes there are diseases which are subtle, difficult to diagnose or the disease process is considered controversial – or unclear.
-Many pathologists tend to utilize the “comment section” to explain the intricacies when this type of issue arises.
-In addition, if the diagnosis is not clear, rare, or associated with new information or technology, the comment section is used to list the possible diagnoses; recommendation for additional testing; or studies that may be helpful in finding the correct diagnosis.
+Sometimes there are diseases that are subtle or difficult to diagnose or that the disease process is considered controversial or unclear.
+Many pathologists tend to utilize the comment section to explain the intricacies when this type of issue arises.
+In addition, if the diagnosis is not clear, rare, or associated with new information or technology, the pathologist uses the comment section to list the possible diagnoses, recommendations for additional testing, or studies that may be helpful in finding the correct diagnosis.

-In summary, the surgical pathology report represents a description, which includes the location of the specimen and what the specimen looks like both with the naked eye, as well as when examined under a microscope.
-This information is then integrated with the clinical information by the pathologist to make a pathologic diagnosis.
-The pathologic diagnosis is then given to the clinician so they can proceed with the appropriate treatment and continued care of the patient.
+In summary, the surgical pathology report represents a description, which includes the location of the specimen and what your specimen looks like both with the naked eye and under microscope examination.
+Your pathologist will integrate all the clinical information about you into the pathology report to make a pathologic diagnosis and will consult with your other doctors regarding your treatment and care.